nonnb/nonnb.github.io/SmartGit/Latest/GUI/Repository/Repository-Settings.md

 ## Fetch and Pull

-These settings allow you to configure
+These settings allow you to configure:
 - Whether to merge fetched changes, or to rebase the local branch onto the fetched changes, when pulling updates from a tracked remote branch.
 - Whether to delete (prune) obsolete remote branches
 - How to treat Submodules when pulling: